10K Race & Training Pack

 TRAINING WITH NUTRITION

-Alongside training, nutrition plays a key role in optimising performance during 10K training by fuelling your body for intense workouts, enhancing recovery and promoting training adaptations.
-Nutrition remains one of the biggest things that 10k runners get wrong, drastically reducing the progress made during their 10k training programme.
+Alongside training, nutrition plays a key role in optimising performance during 10K training by fuelling your body for intense workouts, enhancing recovery, and promoting training adaptations.
+Nutrition remains one of the biggest areas that is overlooked, especially for those undertaking 10km training, with the perception being that as it's a 'shorter' race, fuelling isn't as important.
+We're here to smash that myth, and help you find the right fuelling solution.

 6. Vitamin C contributes to normal energy-yielding metabolism.